 Mr. Sandeep Kutchhi

-Vice President finance & Company Secretary
+Vice President Finance & Company Secretary

 In terms of Section 134 (5) of the Companies Act, 2013, the directors would like to state that:

-i) In the preparation of the annual accounts for the financial year ended March 31,2025, the applicable accountingstandards have been followed.
+i) In the preparation of the annual accounts for the financial year ended March 31, 2026, the applicable accountingstandards have been followed.

-and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 31, 2025 and of the profit or loss of the Company for the year ended on that date.
+ii) The directors have selected such accounting policies and applied them consistently and made judgments andestimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 31, 2026 and of the profit or loss of the Company for the year ended on that date.

 iii) The directors have taken proper and sufficient care for the maintenance of adequate accounting records inaccordance with the provisions of this Act for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities.

-iv) The directors have prepared the annual accounts for the financial year ended March 31, 2025 on a goingconcern basis.
+iv) The directors have prepared the annual accounts for the financial year ended March 31, 2026 on a goingconcern basis.

 v) The directors had laid down internal financial controls to be followed by the company and that such internalfinancial controls are adequate and were operating effectively.